 Starting at the biggest corner, begin rolling up the apple inside the crescent roll.
 Easy, right?
 And yes, I am using my favorite Parchment Baking Sheets again for this recipe.

-Not only are these baking sheets great for baking, but they’re great for prep work!
+Not only are these Parchment Baking Sheets great for baking, but they’re great for prep work!
 Makes cleanup so much easier.

 How to Prepare the Butter Sugar Mixture